Alive 2007: Tour

 In early 2006, Daft Punk announced a number of shows.
 On 29 April, they performed at the Coachella Valley Music and Arts Festival in California, their first US performance since 1997.
 Thomas Bangalter initially suggested there would be a DVD release of the show, but later said he felt amateur footage shared online was more compelling.
 Daft Punk later announced shows at Bercy, Paris, Wireless Festival and RockNess in June 2007, the Oxegen festival in July and Lollapalooza in August.

-Daft Punk announced a world tour, Alive 2007.
-They played at the RockNess Festival by the banks of Loch Ness, Scotland, on 10 June 2007 as the headline act in the 10,000 capacity Clash tent.
+Daft Punk played at the RockNess Festival by the banks of Loch Ness, Scotland, on 10 June 2007 as the headline act in the 10,000-capacity Clash tent.
 Part of the tent was removed to allow thousands of people outside to see the show.
 On 16 June, Daft Punk headlined the third day of the O2 Wireless Festival.
 Daft Punk headlined Stage 2/NME Stage at the Oxegen music festival on 8 July 2007.
 Their live set was preceded by a showing of the trailer for the film Daft Punk's Electroma.
 Four days later, the duo played at Traffic Torino Free Festival in Parco della Pellerina in Turin, Italy.

 Daft Punk headlined the AT&T stage on 3 August 2007, the first night of the Lollapalooza music festival in Chicago.
 Their show there was praised by Pitchfork, which wrote that it "was a much-needed reminder of the still-potent power of communicative pop."
 On 5 August, Daft Punk performed at the International Centre in Toronto followed by a 9 August performance at KeySpan Park in Brooklyn, New York.
 They headlined the Vegoose festival in Las Vegas on 27 October, along with Rage Against the Machine, Muse and Queens of the Stone Age.
 At the end of October, Daft Punk performed in Mexico City.
 They also performed on Friday 2 November 2007 at the Arena Monterrey in Monterrey, Mexico and Guadalajara.